illwieckz/debian_copyist_brother/doc/generated_ppds_and_filters.md

 You can find the original cupswrappers in the “[cupswrappers_original](../material/abstract/cupswrappers_original)” directory, and the modified cupswrappers in the “[cupswrappers_modified](../material/abstract/cupswrappers_modified)” directory.

-After that, embedded ppds and filters were extracted on the “[generated_content/ppd](../material/abstract/generated_content/ppd)” and the “[generated_content/filter](../material/abstract/generated_content/filter)” directories.
+After that, embedded ppds and filters were extracted to the “[generated_content/ppd](../material/abstract/generated_content/ppd)” and the “[generated_content/filter](../material/abstract/generated_content/filter)” directories.
 Those files are owned by Brother and distributed under GPLv2 license.